Indiana Mall Shooter Appeared to Post Chilling Messages With Nazi Imagery

 A since-deleted post that appears to have been posted by Sapirman on 4chan, the online message board that has played a role in several white supremacist-inspired mass shootings, has since circulated online.

-“Name is jonathan and today seems like a good day to die,” the message, with a time stamp 1:13 p.m., reads.
+“Name is jonathan and today seems like a good day to die,” the message reads, with a time stamp of 1:13 p.m.
 It was accompanied by a colorized wedding photo of an Unterscharführer, a rank in the Nazi military.
 He opened fire at around 6 p.m. the same day.

 The post also included a link to Imgur, an image-sharing site, that contained photos of a young man wearing a white button-down shirt, a black face mask, blue jeans, and a combat-style vest.
 In the background are two AR-15-style rifles, a handgun, and ammunition.